Second Year Guide

 General advice

 Many people find Semester 2 a lot more chill than Semester 1.
-School of Med have split the Semester into essentially two mini terms.
+The School of Med has split the Semester into essentially two mini terms.
 Neuroscience is taught from week 1 to week 6, with a study week in week 7 and the neuro exams at the start of week 8.
 Then the rest of week 8 is dedicated to lab skills and research skills lectures and workshops for your pharm project.
 Weeks 9 and 10 are dedicated to working on the pharm project.
 Weeks 11 to 16 are back to lectures for the rest of the year, with 6 weeks of the rest of pharmacology (approx. 20 lectures), and Mol Med which is about 50 lectures.
 Week 17 is a study week and Weeks 18-20 are set aside for exams.
-While the OSCE was removed in 2021, it may make an appearance again this year so keep an eye out.
 Generally exams finish up around the first week of June, so you can probably expect to be finished sometime similar to that.

 Neuroscience

-Neuroscience (consists of neurophys, neuropharm, neuroanatomy, neuropsyh, and neurobiochemistry, each worth 20% of the module mark) is a pretty interesting module, and one you can do well in.
+Neuroscience: one module that consists of neurophysiology, neuropharmacology, neuroanatomy, neuropsychiatry, and neurochemistry, each worth 20% of the module mark.
+This is a pretty interesting module, and one you can do well in with a bit of hard work!

 How to study: for neurophys, go to the lectures and use the lecture slides to make good notes, that’s all you need for a very high exam mark (mid 80s or so).
 Go to the neuropharm lectures, and study the relevant chapters in Rang & Dale’s.
-Neurobiochem is concise and very manageable, go to the lectures and have a look around the drive for the very good summary of all the neurotransmitters.
-It probably makes the pharm easier to learn if you do the biochem first, and you can get a book for the biochem if you like but there’s no real need to.
+Neurobiochem is concise and very manageable.
+Go to the lectures and have a look around the drive for the very good summary of all the neurotransmitters.
+It probably makes the pharm easier to learn if you do the biochem first.
 For neuropsych, go to the lectures and take good notes, there’s some good stuff in the drives, well worth a look.
-In 2021 the 20% of the module that neuroanatomy was worth was split into 10% for the MCQs and 10% for a spotter that was a similar format to the anatomy Christmas spotter.
+In 2022, the 20% of the module that neuroanatomy was worth was split into 10% for the MCQs and 10% for a spotter that was a similar format to the anatomy Christmas spotter.
 The spotters are very fair and a good opportunity to do well and pick up marks.
 To balance that out, the anatomy MCQs can be fairly fiendish.
 PTs notes, Acland’s, and a couple of the recommended books are the best resources to learn neuroanatomy from.

 The exam: there were two papers; paper 1 was 2.5 hours long and consisted of neurophys, neuropharm, and neurobiochem.
 Each subject had a choice of two essay questions, of which you did one.
 Paper 2 was 2 hours long (takes a good bit less than 2 hours to do) and consisted of neuropsych EMQs and the neuroanatomy MCQs.
 It’s worth pointing out that the pass mark was 50% overall, you didn’t have to get over 50% in each individual subject, but you had to get over 50% across the whole module, and over 30% in each individual subject.
 For example, if you get 57% overall in the module but scored 28% on the neuroanatomy section, that would be deemed a qualified fail, and you’d have to do supplementals for neuroscience (that means doing all five subjects again, not just neuroanatomy).